 - Ways to Save Money on Wedding Cakes in Nigeria

 8. Forget About Doing Wedding Souvenirs

-9. Print Invite Cards on Simple, Cheaper Paper
+9. Print Invitation Cards on Simple, Cheaper Paper or Use e-Invites

-10. Trim Down Your Guests’ Invitation List to Match Your Pocket
+10. Trim Down the Number of Invited Guests to Match Your Pocket

-- No-Guess Formula to Figure Out How Many Guests You Need (Based on Your Wedding Budget)
+- Who should you invite and who should you not invite?
+Use our No-Guess Formula to Figure Out How Many Guests You Need (Based on Your Wedding Budget)

 - How to Plan a Wow Wedding Reception (on Your Own)

 A Fancy Wedding on a Small Budget is Possible But Requires Sacrifice

 If you read this far, you can see that with some sacrifice and a few sneaky tips, you can be a boujee on a budget bride.
 So, if you’ve always wanted a fancy wedding but felt it could never happen, now you know how to.

 Just so you know, even the rich people use the above tips (secretly), and they call it “being frugal” or wise at spending, and not being stingy.